Raphaël Varane: Personal life

 Varane is married to his long-time partner Camille Tytgat, and they have a son named Ruben and a daughter named Anaïs.

 When Zinedine Zidane called Varane about Real Madrid's interest in signing him in June 2011, Varane asked Zidane to call him back because he was in the middle of studying for his baccalaureate exam.

-His brother, Jonathan Varane, is a professional footballer who currently plays for Rodez AF.
+His half-brother, Jonathan Varane, is a professional footballer who plays for Queens Park Rangers.
 His sister, Annabelle Varane, was Miss Nord-Pas-de-Calais 2018 and competed in Miss France 2019.

+In an interview for L'Équipe in April 2024, Varane said that concussions suffered in various official matches throughout his career had "damaged [his] body", as he suggested to avoid teaching children heading and called for wider awareness among players around the dangers of repeated head trauma to brain health.
+He also revealed how symptoms of concussions had a negative impact on some of his performances, including the quarter-final match against Germany in the 2014 FIFA World Cup and the second leg of the round of 16 match against Manchester City in the 2019–20 UEFA Champions League.